 A few lessons I draw from Coleman’s life and legacy:

 People aren’t necessarily going to understand you, like you, or respect you.
 By design, Coleman was controversial.
-He believed that getting attention was the first step towards getting a problem solved, and he wasn’t shy about speaking his mind quickly and loudly.
+He believed that getting attention was the first step toward solving a problem, and he wasn’t shy about speaking his mind quickly and loudly.

-For that reason, long-time Courier-Journal reporter Larry Muhammad saw Coleman as a rather “ridiculous” Don Quixote-style character, rushing off to tilt at windmills.
-His view of Coleman changed as he began to work on “Buster!” a play about the life of the activist.
+For that reason, long-time Courier-Journal reporter Larry Muhammad saw Coleman as a relatively “ridiculous” Don Quixote-style character, rushing off to tilt at windmills.
+However, his view of Coleman changed as he began working on “Buster!” a play about the activist’s life.

 Others’ view of Coleman was even darker, with some suggesting his activism was a racket aimed at pumping money from corporations interested in smoothing the way for their projects into his own Justice Resource Center.

-When you take bold action, expect a bold response.
-Some will laugh you off, others will see you as a threat.
+When you take bold action, expect an aggressive response.
+Some will laugh you off; others will see you as a threat.
 Neither seemed to deter Coleman.

 Faith in something or someone bigger than yourself is often a theme in the lives of people with moxie.
-Cultivating that faith, connecting to community and seeking purpose seems key to living a life that is bold and impactful.
+Cultivating that faith, connecting to the community, and seeking purpose seems key to living a bold and impactful life.

 Persistence pays off.
-Coleman and his band of protestors marched around smokestacks in the West End for more than a decade before STAR launched.
+Coleman and his band of protestors marched around smokestacks in the West End for over a decade before STAR launched.

 There’s always more to do.
 Coleman would likely remain unsatisfied with the air quality in Rubbertown and much of the West End of Louisville, which remains worse than the more affluent East End.
 It’s not difficult to imagine him lacing up his running shoes, grabbing his bullhorn, and leading a small crowd in a rousing chorus of “No justice, no peace.”

-People with moxie always look for new challenges to overcome, new ways to make the world a better place, new opportunities to make a mark.
-They are never satisfied with the status quo, but are always seeking what’s next.
+People with moxie always look for new challenges to overcome, new ways to make the world a better place, and new opportunities to make a mark.
+They are never satisfied with the status quo but always seek what’s next.